Updated: Dec 12, 2020

-When I think I've landed on an amusing idea, I don't research Google to discover if someone else has beat me to the concept.
+When I think I've landed on an amusing idea, I don't research Google to discover if someone else has beaten me to the concept.
 But if I did, most likely I'd find some data and a pile of opinions.
-Since I'm a day-dreamer and imagine theories and stories all the time, it makes me happy to believe them so consequently I ignore the likely possibility that my idea is colliding with some others.
-In my mind there is always room for colliding ideas, stories, opinions and even research.
+Since I'm a day-dreamer and imagine theories and stories all the time, it makes me happy to believe them so consequently, I ignore the likely possibility that my idea is colliding with some others.
+In my mind, there is always room for colliding ideas, stories, opinions and even research.

 Those tiny (and who wouldn't say; annoying) critters have been so sexual and prolific in my kitchen lately that it made me wonder about them all day.
 I am aware those tiny sweetness mongers have been the focus of many studies.
 I vaguely remember having to learn about them in zoology as a student.
 Luckily, all those facts have been lost in my memory archives for decades and I am now free to imagine a theory worth thinking about.
 Put into context, I'll need to back up to describe why fruit flies have captured my interest for more than a moment which is normally all they deserve and is also about the length of their life cycle.

 This week I was scrolling down the graffiti on Facebook, which I think can be a disseminator of cool information when it's not too mundanely personal.
 There was a post about preventing black flies from populating your home.
 It caught my attention because it had an enlarged graphic of a housefly and I'd already seen the suggestion put into action at my favorite frozen yogurt place.
 Since I've proven to myself that it works over the past three very warm days.